clearlinux/clear-linux-documentation/source/clear-linux/tutorials/fmv.rst

     foo.avx2.0
     foo.arch_atom.1

 The cloned functions use AVX2 registers and vectorized instructions.
-You can verify this with:
+To verify, enter the following commands:

 .. code-block:: assembly